vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

         sensor-th-0155: Current firmware version: 1.0.0
     ```

-    The simulated device app is in a holding pattern, waiting for a device twin update that will trigger a firmware update.
+    The simulated device app then enters a holding pattern, waiting for a device twin update that will trigger a firmware update.

 #### Task 2: Create the device management configuration

 1. Open your Azure portal window.

-    If you closed the Azure portal browser window, open a new browser windows, and then navigate to the Azure portal:
+    > **NOTE**: If you closed the Azure portal browser window, open a new browser windows, navigate to the Azure portal, and use the credentials below to sign in.

     +++http://portal.azure.com+++

-    When prompted to Sign in using Azure account credentials, use the following values at the sign in prompts:

     **Username**: +++@lab.CloudPortalCredential(User1).Username+++

     **Password**: +++@lab.CloudPortalCredential(User1).Password+++

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.
+1. Navigate to your Azure dashboard.

 1. On your Azure portal Dashboard, click **iot-az220-training-{your-id}**.

     Your IoT Hub blade should now be displayed.

+1. On the left side navigation menu, under **Device management**, click **Devices**.

+1. On the **Devices** page, under **Device ID**, click **Sensor-th-0155**.

+1. On the sensor-th-0155 page, click **Device Twin**.

+1. Take a minute to review the contents of the device twin file.

+    Notice the values of the desired and reported properties, and the update times.

 1. On the left side navigation menu, under **Device management**, click **Configurations**.

 1. On the **Configurations** pane, click **+ Add Device Configuration**.